Tuxedo Park, New York: History

-Outside of the gated Village of Tuxedo Park, in the Town of Tuxedo were the former Red Apple Rest, and the Sterling Forest Ski Center, aka Tuxedo Ridge Ski Resort.
-This former ski property is home to the New York Renaissance Festival and various sporting events including Spartan Races.
-Also in the Town of Tuxedo is a former International Paper Research Center today owned and occupied by Watchtower Organization.
+Outside of the gated Village of Tuxedo Park, in the Town of Tuxedo, were the former Red Apple Rest and the Sterling Forest Ski Center, aka Tuxedo Ridge Ski Resort.
+This former ski property is home to the New York Renaissance Festival and various sporting events, including Spartan Races.
+Also in the Town of Tuxedo is a former International Paper Research Center, today owned and occupied by Watchtower Organization.
 Just outside the gates of Tuxedo Park is the Hamlet of The Town of Tuxedo, which consists of numerous historic structures built around the time of the original Tuxedo Park development.
-Historic buildings include the Tuxedo Train station (Metro-North stop Tuxedo), the Tuxedo Park Library (designed by Bruce Price), and the Tuxedo Park Post Office and Our Lady of Mt.
+Historic buildings include the Tuxedo Train station (Metro-North stop Tuxedo), the Tuxedo Park Library (designed by Bruce Price), the Tuxedo Park Post Office and Our Lady of Mt.
 Carmel Catholic Church.

-In recognition of its historical and architectural significance, the historic district was listed as Tuxedo Park on the National Register of Historic Places on March 13, 1980.
-In 1982 the designation was officially presented to Mrs. Joan Richardsson Alleman, Co-Chairman of the Tuxedo Conservation and Taxpayers Association, at the Washington's Headquarters State Historic Site in nearby Newburgh, NY.
-The designation was presented by Oren Lehman, Commissioner of Parks, Recreation, and Historic Preservation and is displayed at the Tuxedo Park Village Office.
+In recognition of its historical and architectural significance, the historic district was listed as "Tuxedo Park" on the National Register of Historic Places on March 13, 1980.